Technology-Notes/kiemlicz-util-wiki/Salt-Transport.md

  5. Worker validates the job (e.g. is user allowed to perform it)
  6. Worker send the publish command to all minions.
 Publish command represents the job to be executed.
  Worker does this by sending an event on _Salt Master_ event bus.
 In the form of: `salt/job/jid/new`, where `jid` is a generated job ID.
- 7. From _Salt Master_ event bus this event is encrypted and transferred to actual `Publisher` that sends the message to **all** connected minions
+ 7. From _Salt Master_ event bus, event is encrypted and transferred to actual `Publisher` that sends the message to **all** connected minions
  8. Minions already have session established with _Salt Master's_ `Publisher` (port 4505), where they await commands.
  9. Minions decrypt the message